My Deal with Elvis, MG Contemporary

 When an Elvis-wannabe becomes the only kid she can trust, she talks him into an adventure.
 But he’s more interested in winning the school talent show than exploring creepy cemeteries.
-So Bailey makes a deal that if he’ll help her find a dead outlaw’s loot, she’ll help him win.
+So Bailey makes a deal-if he’ll help her find a dead outlaw’s loot, she’ll help him win.
 But in addition to digging up a grave, Elvis might just teach Bailey about forgiveness.

 It's the mystery and setting of Three Times Lucky meets The Girl in the Well is Me.